June 2, 2023 / Marjoram

 Identity Crisis: Your Brand and Today’s B2B Consumers

-B2C brands devote a considerable amount of time and effort to crafting and shaping their public personas.
-For most industrial and ingredient brands, however, a purposeful, customer-focused approach to branding does not rank nearly as high on the priority scale—which is one of the reasons B2B websites often end up talking to internal audiences instead of prospective customers.
+B2C brands devote a considerable amount of time and effort to crafting their public personas.
+For complex B2B brands, however, a purposeful, customer-focused approach to branding doesn’t rank nearly as high on the priority scale — which is a primary reason B2B websites often end up talking to internal audiences instead of prospective customers.

 It’s not unusual for B2B homepages to greet visitors with dense product language and boasts of technical expertise.
-While product specs and engineering-speak are welcome last steps of the sales process, your website is a marketing (not sales) instrument — one best used to entice prospective customers to the buying journey.
+While product specs and engineering-speak are welcome tools for the last steps of a sales process, your website is a marketing instrument — one best used to entice prospective customers to the buying journey.